betheden/greek-grammar/content/adjective.rst

-Predicative Function
+Predicate Function
 ^^^^^^^^^^^^^^^^^^^^

+Adjectives functioning as a Predicate are parsed as a **Noun Predicate** in the `Unfolding_Word_Greek_New_Testament<https://klappy.github.io/translation-helps/?owner=door43-catalog&rc=/en/ult/>`_

-If an adjective does not have an article, but the modified noun does have an article, the adjective is probably functioning as a **predicate**.
-Predicative adjectives are adjectives that describe nouns using a linking verb.
+If an adjective does not have an article, but the modified noun does have an article, the adjective is *probably* functioning as a **predicate**.
+Predicate adjectives are adjectives that describe nouns using a linking verb.
 Often the linking verb is not present in the Greek text and must be supplied when translating in English.
-Predictive adjectives must agree with the noun they are modifying in *gender* and *number*.
+Predicte adjectives must agree with the noun they are modifying in *gender* and *number*.
 Some languages need a verb in every sentence, so the understood verb may be added to the translation in order to make the sentence grammatically correct in the target language.

-Predicative adjectives **never** have the article preceding them.
+Predicate adjectives **never** have the article preceding them.
 The absence of the article is a big clue that an adjective is a predicate adjective.
 However, a final determination must be based on context.
-If the noun has an article, and the adjective does not have an article, then the adjective is functioning as a predicative adjective.
+If the noun has an article, and the adjective does not have an article, then the adjective is functioning as a predicate adjective.
 If there is no article before the noun or the adjective, the function of the adjective must be determined based on context.
-Predicative adjectives occur in three basic patterns.
+Predicate adjectives occur in three basic patterns.

 *The first pattern is:*   **adjective-definite article-noun**